saisandeep97/StockForecastSentimentEndtoEnd/README.md

 ## Project Overview

 This project is an end-to-end solution for stock price forecasting and news sentiment analysis.
 It includes data collection, preprocessing, feature engineering, model implementation, forecasting, news sentiment analysis, and a web-based dashboard.
-The system is designed to update daily and can be deployed automatically using GitHub Actions.
+The system is designed to update daily and is deployed using Streamlit.

 ## Features